OmarThinks/OmarThinks/README.md

 ### What Am I doing Currently:
+Applying for jobs, and studying more about web development.
 If God willed, I will continue studying <b>DevOps</b>.
 So I am learning <b><a href="https://kubernetes.io/">
 Kubernetes</a></b> now.